Information for training providers

 - phone the NDIS hotline on 1800 800 110.

 The NDIS is now fully operational in Queensland.
-Visit the Department of Communities, Disability Services and Seniors website to:
+Visit the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships website to:

 - find out about accessing support through the NDIS